Through the travail of the ages,

 I have warred for pastures new,

-I have listed to the whispers
+I have listened to the whispers

 When the race trek instinct grew.